 Cool roofs are measured by a combination of solar reflectance and emittance – the Solar Reflectance Index (SRI).
 The SRI demonstrates how hot a surface would be relative to standard white or standard black surfaces.
 Materials with the highest SRI maintain the coolest roof.

-One high quality roofing membrane is made by Sika and is called Sarnofil.
-Sarnofil has the best SRI in its class and is virtually impervious to water damage.
+One high-quality roofing membrane is made by Sika and is called Sarnafil.
+Sarnafil has the best SRI in its class and is virtually impervious to water damage.
 It is rolled out in large sheets and hot welded at the seams.
-Sika is so confident in Sarnofil, that they warranty it even in the presence of ponding – a common site on flat roofs.
+Sika is so confident in Sarnafil, that they warranty it even in the presence of ponding – a common site on flat roofs.
 While other roofing warranties contain exclusions for ponding, it will not compromise the Sarnafil roof system.